-Please report all persons engaged in this establishment by category of workers, citizenship and ethnic group from columns columns 0520 & 0506 (Male) and 0523 & 0515 (Female) during December 2021 or the last pay period in the reference year.
+Please report all persons engaged in this establishment by category of workers, citizenship and ethnic group from columns 0520 & 0506 (Male) and 0523 & 0515 (Female) during December 2021 or the last pay period in the reference year.
 The number of persons reported should include persons on short-term leave such as sick leave or vacation leave.
 Directors of incorporated enterprises who are paid solely for their attendance at Board of Directors' meetings, persons on indefinite leave, military leave or on pension are excluded

-- 2. Number of non-Malaysian citizens person engaged by category length of service in Malaysia (columns 0521, 0522, 0524 and 0525) - 3.
-Number of persons engaged provided by other establishment during December 2021 (column 0509 and 0518)
+2. Number of non-Malaysian citizen persons engaged by category of the length of services in Malaysia (columns 0521, 0522, 0524 dan 0525)